oktadev/okta-blog/_source/_posts/2022-07-25-express-prisma-tailwind.md

 This tutorial uses the following technologies but doesn't require any prior experience:

 - An IDE for JavaScript.
-I will use [Visual Studio Code](https://code.visualstudio.com/) but you can use Atom, Webstorm, or any other IDE you prefer.
+I will use [Visual Studio Code](https://code.visualstudio.com/) but you can use Webstorm, or any other IDE you prefer.
 - [Node.js](https://nodejs.org/en/)
 - A database, such as PostgreSQL, MySQL, SQLite, SQL Server, or MongoDB.
 In this tutorial we'll use SQLite.
 - [Okta CLI](https://cli.okta.com)

 If you'd like to skip the tutorial and check out the fully built project, you can go [view it on GitHub](https://github.com/oktadev/okta-express-prisma-tailwind-example).

-## Create your Okta application
+## Create your OAuth2 authorization server

 Create a new directory for your application.
 Use the `cd` command to navigate to that folder.